TeodorAnderson/SwatProject/README.md

 3. Via sqlAlchemy, each table schema is written to pgAdmin postgres using python.
 All data corresponding to each table is also written to pgAdmin postgres.
 4. SQL queries can be made using postgres SQL in pgAdmin.
 Any resulting tables can be transferred back to our [data_pipeline.ipynb](https://github.com/TeodorAnderson/SwatProject/blob/main/scripts/data_pipeline/data_pipeline.ipynb) script.
 5. SqlAlchemy allows for data to be read from postgres pgAdmin into the data_pipeline.ipynb python script.
 This allows for aggregated data to be put into ML models.

-**In-progress**
-- Data will be transferred from python to a data visualization software such as Tableau or PowerBI.

 ![Health_Metrics_Schema](https://github.com/TeodorAnderson/SwatProject/blob/main/schema_.png)